Linear model for classification#

 target_test = penguins_test[target_column]

-The linear regression that we previously saw will predict a continuous output.
+The linear regression that we previously saw predicts a continuous output.
 When the target is a binary outcome, one can use the logistic function to model the probability.
 This model is known as logistic regression.

 Scikit-learn provides the class LogisticRegression which implements this algorithm.